Last Updated on May 1, 2023

 Only M. baccifera and B. manipureana grown at low altitudes had lower TCC.
 The species C. callosal grown at high altitudes had low TCC levels on the base, middle, and tip parts of the shoots.

-To be on the safer side, consume only species with low TCC (source: BioMed Research International) if you’re preparing and eating fresh bamboo shoots.
+To be on the safer side, consume only species with low TCC (source: BioMed Research International) if you’re preparing and eating fresh shoots.

 The good news is that cooking removes 97% of the cyanide content (source: Cyanogenic Glycosides in Cassava and Bamboo Shoots).
 This means that only around 7 mg will be left in a cup of cooked bamboo shoots which is within the limit of 10 mg/kilogram HCN (source: 10th World Congress Korea).

 Cyanide can be eliminated when you peel, wash, ferment, or treat with heat or chemicals, a food item that contains it.
 HCN compounds will also dissolve and evaporate when you cook the food (source: International Conference on Green Agro-industry and Bioeconomy).
-This is why canned bamboo shoots are likely to be safe to eat during pregnancy.
+This is why canned shoots are likely to be safe to eat during pregnancy.

-If eating fresh shoots, then peeling, thoroughly washing, and cooking the bamboo shoots will drastically reduce the cyanide content and make them less hazardous to health.
+If eating fresh shoots, then peeling, thoroughly washing, and cooking the shoots will drastically reduce the cyanide content and make them less hazardous to health.

 Are Bamboo Shoots Good for Pregnant Women?